erickbytes/divbull/divbull.com/content/blog/Stocks-I-Bought-and-Sold-Recently.md

 Nintendo is creating new generations of fans beyond its past consoles like super nintendo, N64, Gameboy, Nintendo DS, Wii and the original switch.
 This is an impressive company, the more you learn about it.
 I'm enjoying having this international stock in my portfolio.
 Includes added bonuses like a stake in The Pokemon company and the Seattle Mariners baseball team.
+Check out the "Nintendo Today" app to keep up with happenings.

 **EL**